 Italian Pickled Eggplant

 In Italy, late afternoon is the time for apertivo, a kind of happy hour with cocktails and snacks.
 Apertivo cocktails can be as simple as a beer or a glass of wine, or a traditional aperitif, such as Campari or Aperol Spritz.
 As for the snacks, they can be almost like a small meal.
-When we were in Fano, Italy recently, our apertivo came with olives, roasted peppers, tomatoes and mozzerella cheese, nuts, focaccia and pickled eggplant – a huge spread!
+When we were in Fano, Italy recently, our apertivo came with olives, roasted peppers, tomatoes and mozzarella cheese, nuts, focaccia, and pickled eggplant – a huge spread!
 I’ve had plenty of marinated or roasted eggplant before, but this was a tangy, raw eggplant pickle.
 When I came home, I knew that I had to try to make pickled eggplant myself.

 I have a few cookbooks by Marcella Hazan, the transplanted Italian cook who has been called the Italian Julia Child.
 She was a huge proponent of documenting the recipes and ways of Italian home cooks.
 As soon as I came back from my trip, I pulled her cookbooks back out again and looked to find out how to make all those fantastic Italian foods.
 As it happens, Marcella Hazan passed away just a couple of weeks later, so I was even more motivated to re-read her books and gather inspiration.